Modern Slavery Act

 • Mill and forest inspection reports

-This is the first Modern Slavery Act statement published by Wood International Agency Ltd. Following a review of the effectiveness of the steps we will take during the 2020/21 financial year, we will make recommendations for further steps to combat slavery and human trafficking in our supply chains should this be deemed necessary.
+This Modern Slavery Act statement published by Wood International Agency Ltd. Following a review of the effectiveness of the steps we will take during the 2021/22 financial year, we will make recommendations for further steps to combat slavery and human trafficking in our supply chains should this be deemed necessary.

 Alan P Lamont, Managing Director.